EFP18/AppointMe/README.md

 11. responsive --> Daniel
 12. turn tags into a single object in the backend, not an array
 13. clientview/:id
-14. description space for services
+14. description space for services remove?